ewanc26/svelte-standard-site/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the [AGPL-3.0](./LICENSE).

 Thank you for contributing to svelte-standard-site! 🎉